Determination of the parton distribution functions of the proton from ATLAS measurements of differential $W^\pm$ and $Z$ boson production in association with jets: Results

 \section{Results}

 In this section, the ATLASepWZVjet20 PDF set is presented and compared with an equivalent fit performed without the $V$~+~jets data, where the latter is named the ATLASepWZ20 PDF set.
 These PDFs differ from the ATLASepWZ16 analysis by an additional parameter, $D_g$, a tighter selection criterion of $Q^2 > 10~\GeV^2$ and the use of ATLAS 7~\TeV{} $W$ and $Z$ data in which the electron and muon channels are not combined.
 The result is very similar except for a larger total uncertainty resulting from the use of more parameterisation variations.
 It was verified that the use of 7~\TeV{} $W$ and $Z$ data with the electron and muon channels combined provides a fit with very similar central values and uncertainties.
+Rather than being intended to supersede the ATLASepWZ16 PDF, the ATLASepWZ20 fit is provided to allow a more meaningful comparison with the ATLASepWZVjet20 fit by having a PDF set that differs only in the addition of the $V$~+~jets data.